gobuffalo/docs/templates/docs/env-vars.md

-# Environment Variables
+<% seoDescription("Handle configuration with Buffalo") %>
+<% seoKeywords(["buffalo", "go", "golang", "configuration", "env", "framework", "web"]) %>

+<%= h1("Environment Variables") %>

+In this chapter, you'll learn how to manage configuration with Buffalo.

 Environment variables are a good way to separate environment specific values, or secrets, from your application code base ([as described in The Twelve Factor app](https://12factor.net/config)).
-It can help define behavior that is based on the context of the app and isolate secrets from your code base so all developers don't have to know the productions keys to sensitive services, such as a bank API, and they can use local development API keys.
+It can help define behavior that is based on the context of the app (as requiring SSL on production) and isolate secrets from your code base.
+This way, all developers don't have to know the productions keys to sensitive services, such as a bank API, and they can use sandbox API keys.

 <%= title("Available Environment Variables") %>

+The following variables are used by Buffalo:

 | Variable              | Default                  | Usage                                                      |
 | ---                   | ---                      | ---                                                        |